dyuen510/liri-node-app/README.md

 Just like Siri which takes in voice commands and returns information.
 The liri node app takes in a few commands concert-this, spotify-this-song, movie-this, and do-what-it-says.

+To initiate the app, user must go to terminal and head to the file directory.
+Start by inputting in the terminal node liri.js command and then user input in order for liri to give a response back.

 Concert-this command works with bandsintown api to return band or artist information such as lineup name, and venue information.
 <div align="center">
     <img src="images/concert-this.png" width="400px"</img>